How to Become a Wine Expert

 What is it that makes wine special?
 Nowadays, people take vacations to go wine tasting.
 The Texas Hill Country has become one of the top destinations in the country for wine tasting.
 But let's start simple: why wine is so special.

-I want you as a consumer to know why WINE is so dang special.
+I want you as a consumer to know why WINE is so special.

-The very same unique timeline that created you, is similar to what will create a bottle of wine.
+The same unique timeline that created you, is similar to what will create a good bottle of wine.

-Think about all of the tiny moments that got you to where you are right now.
+Think about all the tiny moments that got you to where you are right now.
 That choice to go to work or call in sick.
 What about that day you decided to take a different path and see new things on your morning run?
 That time you decided to challenge yourself instead of doing the same thing every day.
-I realize these choices may seem small to you, as if they have no real affect on the greater scheme of life.
+I realize these choices may seem small to you as if they have no real effect on the greater scheme of life.

-Most vineyard owners pray that no rainstorms come their way in the last 6 weeks of a growing season so that the berries can be more concentrated before harvest.
-PPSSSSTTT parts of Texas are considered a dry desert!
-This is why we can grow grapes!
+Most vineyard owners pray that no rainstorms come their way in the last 6 weeks of a growing season so that the grapes can be more concentrated before harvest.

 Which leads us to the conversation about the dirt that’s under your feet.
-You know the kind of stuff that we walk on everyday and pay very little attention to?
-Dirt can change the way a single varietal tastes in that bottle you are enjoying right now versus one from another country with different type of dirt.
-Minerals, nutrients, and many other components in the earths surface get absorbed into the grapevine from the roots and the grapes then take on a slight taste characteristic of what is present in the ground of that area.
+You know the kind of stuff we walk on every day and pay very little attention to?
+Soil can change the way a single varietal tastes in that bottle you are enjoying right now versus one from another country with different types of soil.
+Minerals, nutrients, and many other components in the earth's surface get absorbed into the grapevine from the roots and the grapes then take on a slight taste characteristic of what is present in the ground of that area.

 Reflection: Recognize what makes you a unique individual.
 Remember your flaws are what make you better.
 Even if the bottle is bad to you, that bottle of wine went through a unique journey and someone learned something.
 Someone else may love the flavors that you don't like.
 As long as we learn something, then no experience is ever wasted.
 Someone may have learned the hard way on what not to drink!